-Weiyen has spent more than 10 years in the finance industry and currently works for the Prudential Regulation Authority, Bank of England.
+Weiyen has spent more than ten years in the finance industry and currently works for the Bank of England.
 He was a frontline banking supervisor for many years, covering some of the largest European and globally systemic banking groups.
-More recently, he has focused on banking policy developments in the post EU-withdrawal world.
-Prior to the Bank of England, he was a residential mortgage-backed securities analyst at Fitch Ratings London and covered mainly Dutch, Italian, and Portuguese transactions.
+More recently, he has focused on resolution to minimise the impact on depositors, the financial system and public finances when a financial institution fails.
+Prior to the Bank of England, he was a residential mortgage-backed securities analyst at Fitch Ratings in London and covered mainly Dutch and Portuguese transactions.

-Weiyen is passionate about vocational learning and professionalism, and has supported the development of T Levels for many years.
-He is also involved in many professional associations and holds the CFA, CAIA, CIPM, FRM, and IMC designations.
+Weiyen is passionate about vocational learning and professionalism and has supported the development of T Levels for many years.
+He is also involved in many professional associations and holds the CFA, CAIA, CIPM, FRM, MAAT and IMC designations.